Creating a World Without Nuclear Weapons

 - Professor Michael C. Desch, Director, Notre Dame International Security Center

 These faculty will be joined by policy specialists from Washington DC arms control organizations.

 Application, Costs, and Requirements

 The Institute will be limited to 25 students.
-Applications are due by March 1, 2019.
+Applications are due by April 1, 2019 (deadline extended).
 Decisions will be conveyed to applicants by April 1, 2019.